simonmichael/hledger_site/src/currency-conversion.md

 ```
 -->

-This is easy to write and to understand; it's fine for getting started.
+This is easy to write and to understand.
 However it is not a fully correct double-entry-bookkeeping journal entry,
 since USD has magically transformed into EUR "in flight".
-It is also somewhat error prone, since a typo in either amount may not be detected.
+It is also error prone, since a typo in either amount may not be detected.
 For example, we might forget the decimal point and write `USD -1000`.
 Also, it is easy to create such entries accidentally.
 For example, in one posting within a transaction we might mistype or omit the currency symbol.
 hledger accepts these implicit conversions by default, for convenience and compatibility.
 But you can disallow them by using
 [strict mode](hledger.md#strict-mode)
 or by running the [check](hledger.md#check) command
 (eg: `hledger check balancednoautoconversion`).

-## Declared conversion rate
+## Explicit conversion rate

-We can declare the conversion rate,
+We can record the conversion rate (cost of one currency in the other) explicitly.
-which adds redundancy allowing hledger to catch errors,
+This adds redundancy, allowing hledger to catch more errors,
 and also makes the rate more explicit to human readers.
 We can write the total amount with `@@`
 (convenient when entries are complex):